caporaso-lab/mockrobiota/CONTRIBUTING.md

 * ``citation``: DOI, PubMed Identifier (PMID), or direct link for original citation.
 * ``qiita-id``: Study ID for raw data submitted to [QIITA database](https://qiita.ucsd.edu/).
 * ``raw-data-url``: Direct link to raw data submitted to other public repositories.
 A valid, working URL must be provided. ``NA`` is not a permitted value for this field.
+See information below about formatting and depositing raw data.
 * ``human-readable-description``: A description of the mock community dataset.
 At minimum, should include the number and types (bacterial, eukaryotic, archaeal, etc) of strains included in the mock community; the number of sample replicates; the investigators responsible for creating the mock community; and the main institution where this mock community was generated.
 Include as much relevant information as possible.
 If relevant, indicate the features that are common to or different across the samples included in the dataset (for example, if all are replicates of the same sample); the number of unique samples included; whether strains were mixed at even or uneven ratios; and whether the samples in this mock community are included in any other mock communities, and if so, whether those are marker-gene or metagenome mock communities (or another mock community type).
 * ``bokulich2013-id``: This only applies to the founder datasets included in mockrobiota, and indicates the mock community ID used in the [original citation](http://www.nature.com/nmeth/journal/v10/n1/abs/nmeth.2276.html).
 New mock communities should list ``NA`` as the value for this field.
 * ``bokulich2015-id``: This only applies to the founder datasets included in mockrobiota, and indicates the mock community ID used in the [original citation](https://dx.doi.org/10.7287/peerj.preprints.934v2).
 New mock communities should list ``NA`` as the value for this field.
 * ``target-gene``: The marker gene analyzed in this mock community dataset, for example, 16S, 18S, ITS.
+For other study types, list NA.
 * ``target-subfragment``: The subregion of the marker gene analyzed.
 E.g., V4 (a subregion of 16S rRNA).
+For other study types, list NA.
 * ``study-type``: The type of study.
 Should be ``marker-gene`` or ``metagenome``.
 Other analysis types are theoretically possible.
 If submitting a mock community that is neither marker-gene sequences nor shotgun metagnome sequences, [create an issue](https://github.com/caporaso-lab/mockrobiota/issues) to confer with the mockrobiota developers before proceeding.
 * ``sequencing-instrument``: The sequencing method used for analysis, for example, ``illumina-hiseq``.
 We do not have an established naming convention here, but may make suggestions to help keep these consistent across data sets.
 * ``physical-specimen-available``: Does a physical specimen exist for this mock community and is it available for other investigators to request aliquots?
 Value should be ``Yes`` or ``No``.
-* ``physical-specimen-contact``: If the value for the ``physical-specimen-available`` is ``Yes``, this should be a contact email to which other investigators should direct their requests.
-Thank you for sharing your precious mock community resources with the mockrobiota community!
+* ``contact-email``: Provide a contact email to which other investigators should direct their questions and requests.

 ### ``sample-metadata.tsv``
 This file lists metadata for each individual sample contained in a mock community dataset, e.g., replicates of the same mock community or other mock communities included in the same sequencing run.
 This is a tab-separated text file, in [QIIME 1 mapping file format](http://qiime.org/documentation/file_formats.html#metadata-mapping-files).
 The [Keemei Google Sheets](http://keemei.qiime.org) plugin can be used to validate this file.
 The minimum requirements for marker-gene and metagenome mock communities are: